FirebirdSQL/Butler/rfc/4/FBSP.rst

 :status: raw
 :editor: Pavel Císař <pcisar@users.sourceforge.net>

-The Firebird Butler Service Protocol (FBSP) defines formal rules for exchanging messages between Butler Service and its Client.
+The Firebird Butler Service Protocol (FBSP) defines formal rules for exchanging messages between Butler Service and its Client over Service Sockets as they are defined in |FBSD|.

 License
 =======

-Copyright (c) 2018 The Firebird Butler Project.
+Copyright (c) 2018, 2019 The Firebird Butler Project.

 This Specification is distributed under Creative Commons Attribution-ShareAlike 4.0 International license.